uncovery/Websend/Readme.md

 # Websend

+Websend is a spigot/paper plugin for minecraft servers.
 Websend enables PHP developers to access minecraft commands from a web-based script.
 It allows in-game commands to execute PHP scripts and in return also execute actions in-game through PHP scripts.